inpercima/publicmedia/README.md

 * values: `true`/`false`

 ## `theme`
-Nme of a build-in theme from angular-material.
+Name of a build-in theme from angular-material.
 * default: `indigo-pink`
 * type: `string`
 * values: `deeppurple-amber`/`indigo-pink`/`pink-bluegrey`/`purple-green`

+## `username`
+Name of instagram account you want to use.
+* default: EMPTY
+* type: `string`